patrickstowell/PHY303-Lectures-2024/_sources/unit3/phy303-unit3-shellmodel-and-spin.md

 n_{\textnormal{states}} = 2(2l+1)
 $$

-It is importtant to remember when calculating these state that protons and neutrons are counted seperately here.
-So for intance the $l=2$ level can have up to 10 protons **AND** 10 neutrons inside the shell.
+It is important to remember when calculating these state that protons and neutrons are counted separately here.
+So for instance the $l=2$ level can have up to 10 protons **AND** 10 neutrons inside the shell.

 ### Nucleon and Level Notation